oltaback/MECA-482-futura-pendulum/README.md

 ![Furuta Pendulum Operational View Points](https://user-images.githubusercontent.com/103209385/167045659-cdef8475-536e-4d77-bc10-739ca3911265.jpg)

 The figure below displays the system architecture being analyized in this project.
-It shows te movememnt of the system and its purpose at scale.
+It shows the movemement of the system and its purpose at scale.

 ![image](https://user-images.githubusercontent.com/103209385/167540782-53753383-8139-4970-9887-0d97f9d7a795.png)